-The Berkeley Initiative for Transparency in the Social Sciences (BITSS, http://bitss.org) invites academic researchers to submit proposals to the 2015 Grants for Social Science Meta-Analysis and Research Transparency (SSMART).
+The Berkeley Initiative for Transparency in the Social Sciences (BITSS) invites researchers to submit proposals to the Social Science Meta-Analysis and Research Transparency (SSMART) grant initiative.
 The main objective of the SSMART grants is to support and encourage important meta-research in the social sciences, with the ultimate goal of strengthening reliability and validity of social science research findings.

-There is a total of \$150,000 available for this call, with a \$30,000 ceiling for individual grants (inclusive of indirect costs).
-Potential exists for a second call for proposals in 2016.
-The deadline to submit an application is: 11:59 pm U.S. Pacific Time on Sunday September 6, 2015.
+There is a total of \$60,000 available for this call, with a \$30,000 ceiling for individual grants (inclusive of indirect costs).
+For this round, only projects led by or partnered with Global South researchers are eligible.

+The deadline to submit an application is: 11:59 pm U.S. Pacific Time on Monday, March 20, 2017.